Esri/di-survey123-tools-no-code-required/Export survey data (Workbench)/README.md

 ## Instructions

     Prerequisites:
     - A Survey123 survey and collected data with image attachments and annotations.
 For this blog the Survey123 Connect sample Images and Annotation survey was used.
-This sample survey is shared [publicly](https://survey123.arcgis.com/share/1a4a4e91484d4175b340b7f8b9a1dfa3?portalUrl=https://PM.maps.arcgis.com).
+A link to the sample survey used is shared inthe references below.
 You are welcome to add to the survey.
     - An AGOL Organizational account.
     - Configure a Web Connection of your AGOL account in the Tools Options of Data Interoperability.
     - Identify the destination folder for your attachments